 - Don’t disturb wildlife or vegetation in their natural habitat

-Traveling in general isn’t the most eco-friendly activity, so being mindful about the choices you make can make all the difference down the road (literally and figuratively).
+Traveling, in general, isn’t the most eco-friendly activity, so being mindful of the choices you make can make all the difference down the road (literally and figuratively).
 After all, we want our earth’s greatest treasures to be around for generations.
-Following these easy budget friendly tips for planning your next adventure, will facilitate you being part of the solution.
+Following these easy budget-friendly tips for planning your next adventure will facilitate you being part of the solution.